 Is this lucrative?
-What kind of money can be made as a virtual assistant?
+What kind of money can you make as a virtual assistant?

-From the limited research that exists, the average North American VA charges between $35-$50/hr.
-This is still a fairly new field, and of course it’s dependent on your skill set, expertise, and the types of clients you’re going after.
+Glass Door shows that Virtual Assistants in the US can make around $43,000 a year.
+This is still a fairly new field.
+And, of course, it’s dependent on your skill set, expertise, and the types of clients you’re going after.

 From my community, I see people charging anywhere from $15-$80/hr+.
-Personally, I started offering my services for $34/hr (my equivalent salary at the time), and I have since shifted to a retainer model (rather than hourly), which equates to probably almost triple that.
+Personally, I started offering my services for $34/hr (my equivalent salary at the time).
+I have since shifted to a retainer model (rather than hourly), which equates to probably almost triple that.

 The best way I’ve found to position yourself as a VA is as an investment — not an expense.
 For example, let’s say your client bills out at $100/hr and pays you $25/hr.
 If you save your client 10 hours per week, that’s $3,000 per month more in their pocket (or time back with their family).

 Very flexible.
-Technically, since you’re a contractor and NOT an employee, you dictate how and when you get your work done.
+Technically, since you’re a contractor and NOT an employee, you dictate how and when you do your work.
 Now, that could vary client by client, if they need you to man phones or a chat line or something.

 If you don’t want to have to be available during certain times, that’s your prerogative.
 And as long as that expectation is set from the beginning with your clients, it’s a nonissue.
 Many people (myself included) start by adding their first VA client as a side hustle to their day job.

 So in essence, you could fit a part-time VA job around your full-time regular one.
-This could be for as long as you want in order to just earn extra money, or it could be until you built up your business big enough to where you could turn in your notice at your day job if that’s your goal.
+This could be for as long as you want in order to just earn extra money.
+Or it could be until you build up your business big enough to where you could turn in your notice at your day job if that’s your goal.